MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/assign-roles-to-user-accounts-with-office-365-powershell.md

 Add-AzureADDirectoryRoleMember -ObjectId $role.ObjectId -RefObjectId (Get-AzureADUser | Where {$_.UserPrincipalName -eq $userName}).ObjectID
 ```

-Here is an example of a completed command set:
+Here is an example of a completed command set that assigns the SharePoint Service Administrator role to the belindan@contoso.com account:

 ```powershell
 $userName="belindan@contoso.com"